james-huang/james-huang.github.io/_posts/2015-12-27-how-to-use-your-go-pro.md

 * Head mount
 * Bike mount
 * Hiking pole (I put the bike mount on it to make a selfie stick)
-* Kayak safely leash (insurance against losing the GoPro)
+* Kayak safety leash (insurance against losing the GoPro)
 * GoPro app (helps aim the GoPro)